Imperial Guards (Qing dynasty)

+The original Imperial Guards units were mostly destroyed by foreign troops during the Boxer Rebellion in 1900.
+During the late Qing military reform in the following decade, the Qing government established a new imperial guard formation as a regular military unit, the size of a division, and its training was overseen by Yuan Shikai's Beiyang Army.

+The Qing imperial guards also practiced Shuai Jiao, a form of jacket wrestling.

 Guard Corps

 The Guard Corps (Manchu: bayara; 护军 (護軍, hùjūn)) was assigned to protect the imperial palace.
 Soldiers from the Manchu and Mongol banners would be admitted to serve in the unit.
 The Guard corps was about ten times the size of the Vanguard and Imperial Bodyguards, and was the largest formation of the Imperial Guards.

 Vanguard

 The Vanguard (Manchu: gabsihiyan; 前锋 (前鋒, qiánfēng)) corps was assigned to march ahead of the emperor when he left the palace.
 Soldiers from the Manchu and Mongol banners could join.
 The Vanguard consisted of about 1500 men.

 Imperial Bodyguard

 The Imperial Bodyguard (Manchu: hiya; 领侍衛 (領侍衛, lǐngshìwèi)) corps was assigned to protect the emperor at all times.
 Only Manchu bannermen could join, and most members came from the upper three banners.
 Like the Vanguard, the Imperial Bodyguard consisted of about 1500 men.